leejjoon/pywcsgrid2/doc/users/overview.rst

     ax.swap_tick_coord()

-The pywcsgrid2.Axes class is derived from the mpl_toolkits.axes_grid.axislines.Axes.
+The pywcsgrid2.Axes class is derived from the mpl_toolkits.axisartist.axislines.Axes.
 For example, to turn on the top and right tick labels,::

   ax.axis["top"].major_ticklabels.set_visible(True)